 - Run an ‘Expression of interest’ survey to determine the best time / day of week for your target audience

-- Don’t make assumptions about who walking events will appeal to (they often attract a wide demographic, which can add to the appeal / a point of different to many sport and recreation activities)
+- Don’t make assumptions about who walking events will appeal to (they often attract a wide demographic, which can add to the appeal / a point of difference to many sport and recreation activities)

 - Advertise the event widely using platforms such as Eventbrite and local Facebook groups or ads

-- Give an introduction at the start about the event and consider running a quick ice-breaker
+- Give an introduction at the start about the event and consider running a quick ice-breaker activity

 - Make it clear there will be an opportunity to connect socially after the event; this removes pressure on people to walk side-by-side, which isn’t always comfortable on narrow tracks or for people who like to walk at a faster or slower pace

-- Ideally provide an undercover gathering space at the start / end of the walk
+- Ideally, provide an undercover gathering space at the start / end of the walk

 - Run repeat events if possible (this allows people to get to know one another and find people with interests in common or of similar fitness levels)

-- If repeat events aren’t possible consider how you can support participants to stay connected and to continue meeting for recreational walks
+- If repeat events aren’t possible, consider how you can support participants to stay connected and to continue meeting for recreational walks

 Rather than running events local councils may wish to partner with or provide support to community organisations, community groups or non-profits to organise walks.